ZelaBerh/Business-and-Data-Analysis-Portfolio/README.md

 * **Data Manipulation:** Cleaning, organizing, and transforming data for analysis.
 * **Excel and Google Workspace:** Advanced skills in Excel and collaborative tools like Google Sheets for efficient data handling.
 * **Data Visualization:** Proficiency in Power BI, Tableau, Looker Studio, and Google Analytics to create clear, insightful dashboards and reports.
-* **Database Management:** Expertise in SQL and PostgreSQL for querying and managing large datasets.
+* **Database Management:** Expertise in SQL for querying and managing large datasets.
 * **Statistical Analysis and Predictive Modeling:** Using Python and R for data analysis, predictive models, and machine learning techniques.
 * **Data Storytelling:** Crafting clear, actionable insights tailored to different audiences.